daliwang/AI4BGC/README.md

+Notice:  AI4BGC has been completely refactorized and integrated into LandSim, therefore it will not be further updated and supported.

 # AI4BGC v0.1 – Artificial Intelligence for Biogeochemical Cycles

 AI4BGC is a deep learning framework for modeling terrestrial biogeochemical cycles with modern neural architectures and a flexible data pipeline.